syiima/assessment/README.md

     - Please ensure that JAVA_HOME, ANDROID_HOME has already be configured.
     - Please make sure emulator is already opened before running
 - For iOS:
-    - MacOS is required as Xcode need to be installed
+    - MacOS is required as Xcode needs to be installed to build and open Simulator

 ## Folder Structure